|

 Instructor: Paul Steinle, Bert Etling

-Registration for this course is closed.
-Community Journalism @ Ashland.news will explore the practices of community journalism, and how it helps provide the information “oxygen” to facilitate democratic, economic and social vibrancy in a community.
-Students will also learn how stories and/or photos are assigned, reported, and prepared for publication.
-We will focus on techniques for gathering, writing, editing, photographing, and publishing factual information about the citizens, events, politics, economics, and culture of a localized area – all intended to enhance a community’s quality of life.
-Participants will formulate a reporting plan to supplement future editions of Ashland.news and prepare stories and/or photos for publication.
-Beginning the third week, students will gather news in the field, reporting or photographing, writing, and doing preliminary editing on each other’s reporting, all with an aim for publication.
+Community Journalism @ Ashland.news will explore the practices of community journalism, describing how it helps provide the information “oxygen” to facilitate democratic, economic, and social vibrancy in a community.
+Students will learn how stories and/or photos are assigned, reported, and prepared for publication.
+The course also teaches techniques for gathering, writing, editing, photographing, and publishing factual information about the citizens, events, politics, economics, and culture of a localized area, all intended to enhance a community’s quality of life.
+Participants will also formulate a reporting plan to supplement future editions of Ashland.news and prepare stories and/or photos for publication.
+Beginning the third week, students will gather news in the field, reporting or photographing, writing, and doing preliminary editing on each other’s reporting—all with an aim for publication.
 The reporting and editing cycle will be repeated three times.

 |